AlessandraGolini/SoC_master_thesis/script/README.md

 ## Methodology
 The workflow is divided as follows:

- 1. data_load_preprocessing
+ 1. `data_load_preprocessing`
-    + Load reanalysis datasets (GloFAS river discharge, coastal water levels/waves).
+    + Load reanalysis datasets (GloFAS river discharge, coastal water levels).
     + Extract the grid points closest to the Keta Basin, Ghana.
     + Perform basic cleaning: missing values, unit checks, and alignment of datasets on a common timeline.
     + Output: ready-to-use time series of discharge (rd_estuary, rd_lake) and water levels (wl_estuary).

-2. variability_analysis
-    + Explore the temporal variability of the datasets.
+2. `variability_analysis` explores the temporal variability of the datasets by:
-    + Compute basic statistics (mean, standard deviation, seasonal cycles).
-    + Plot time series and variability at different scales (daily, monthly, annual).
+    + Mapping the mean discharge climatology and mark analysis points (estuary, Volta lake).
+    + Plotting raw and monthly-mean time series for river discharge (RD) and water level (WL).
+    + Computing monthly climatology and monthly anomalies; fitting and remove linear trends; plotting detrended anomalies.
+    + Highlighting seasonal behaviour (e.g., Sep–Dec) for RD and WL.
+    + Inspecting frequency content with a one-sided FFT (period–amplitude), focusing on sub-annual to multi-year scales.
+    + It then compares distributions with PDFs of raw series and detrended anomalies, and estimates joint PDF (RD–WL) to assess co-variability as a prelude to compound analysis.

-3. POT_extremes
+3. `POT_extremes`

 Apply the Peak Over Threshold (POT) method to detect extreme events.